Calexico West Land Port of Entry

 - Critical economic engine for Calexico - Mexicali region

 Calexico West LPOE will remain operational over the course of renovation and expansion.
-There is currently one traffic advisory in effect.
+There are currently no traffic advisories in effect.

 Expect changes in normal traffic patterns and stay informed via these traffic advisories:

 GSA understands the impact Calexico West Land Port of Entry has in the local community.
 We foster close working relationships with community partners and stakeholders.

 Community Representatives Committee - The CRC works with communities to solicit input and feedback about the project.

 Environmental Review - Read how the project complies with National Environmental Policy Act (NEPA) and see what is planned for environmental sustainability.